Why You Should Add RecoveryPro® To Your Bedtime Routine

 What is the science behind the ingredients in RecoveryPro?

 Protein, when taken prior to sleep, has been shown to increase muscle mass and strength.
-Studies on a specific protein, alpha-lactalbumin, consumed prior to bedtime show it also supports restful sleep, modulates stress, improves morning alertness, and benefits cognitive function.* Several studies show alpha-lactalbumin consumption increases blood levels of tryptophan (a precursor to 5HTP and serotonin), which might be the mechanism of action behind the associated benefits.*
+Studies on protein consumed prior to bedtime show it also supports restful sleep, moderates stress, improves morning alertness, and benefits cognitive function.* Although protein alone has been shown to improve sleep quality and recovery, it’s benefits increase when taken in conjunction with other well-known ingredients – the amino acid tryptophan and the neurotransmitter GABA.*

-In one study, consumption of alpha-lactalbumin prior to bedtime improved mental alertness the next morning, presumably by improving sleep.*5 In the participants with a history of poor sleep, this translated to improved behavioral performance.*
+In one study, consumption of a tryptophan supplement prior to bedtime improved mental alertness the next morning, presumably by improving sleep.*5 In participants with a history of poor sleep, this translated to improved behavioral performance.*

-In a second study, alpha-lactalbumin compared to a casein diet significantly increased blood levels of tryptophan.* In stressed-out participants who took alpha-lactalbumin, their cortisol levels also decreased while coping improved (as measured by improved mood under stress).*6
+In a second study, high tryptophan amounts in the presence of a whey-based protein compared to a casein diet significantly increased blood levels of tryptophan.* In stressed-out participants who had the higher tryptophan protein, cortisol levels also decreased while coping improved (as measured by improved mood under stress).*6

-And in a third study, also comparing alpha-lactalbumin to a casein diet, participants in the “vulnerable to stress” group who took alpha-lactalbumin experienced improved cognitive function (memory) under stress.*7
+And in a third study, also comparing protein and tryptophan to a casein diet, participants in the “vulnerable to stress” group who took alpha-lactalbumin experienced improved cognitive function (memory) under stress.*7

 A clinical study found this form of GABA increases the production of alpha waves in the brain, creating a profound sense of physical relaxation while maintaining mental focus.*9 In contrast, the stress-related beta waves in the brain were decreased.* In addition to changes in brain waves, PharmaGABA has been shown to produce relaxation, as evidenced by increased levels of salivary secretory immunoglobulin A (sIgA) in a group of volunteers placed in a stressful situtation.*9